cezarant/Harmonic-Field/README.md

   </tr>
   </table>
 <h2>To developers :) </h2>
 No have too much secrets.
-Config the gradle to build Deezer-version-x.xx.xx.aar and LibPlayGround.
+Config the gradle to build Deezer-version-x.xx.xx.aar and LibPlayGround.aar.
 Any question? cezarantsouza@gmail.com
 ----------------------------------------------------------------------------------------------------------------------